slowernet/fitbit-plot/Readme.md

 * Run through the [oauth process](https://github.com/whazzmaster/fitgem/wiki/The-OAuth-Process) via fitgem, and add your access token and access secret to config.rb.
 * Run the app via rackup, shotgun, Passenger, etc.

+## todo

+* 4-day moving average is hardcoded, ugly.
+Make configurable.
+* Select data to be graphed in the config rather than the html.
+* Select colors in config.

 ## Privacy and disclaimer

 Your copy of the application has read-only access to your data.
 I have no access to it.
 I assure you I don't have any interest in your data, but note that I take no responsibility for anything that happens if you choose to use this app.
 Like the man says: